 Puppy Linux is a lightweight but full featured Linux distribution which focuses on ease of use.
-It can boot into a RAM disk, that is to say, the entire system can be run from RAM.
-So Puppy is able to run extremely fast: all applications start in the blink of an eye and respond to user input instantly.
+It can boot into a RAM disk, that is to say, the system can run entirely from RAM.
+So Puppy can run extremely fast: all applications start in the blink of an eye and respond to user input instantly.
 Puppy has the ability to boot from an internal hard disk drive, a live USB, a live CD, an SD card, and so on.
 Installing Puppy into a removable device makes it possible that we bring Linux and our personal settings with us to quick boot everywhere, as long as the computer supports USB boot.

 Get Puppy Ready

 We can download the latest Puppy Linux at here.
 At present, the latest version is

 Mount this ISO file on your file system, e.g.

 Note that in this post, all commands should be issued by root user.